jsrn/howoldisit/README.md

 A big thanks to [all of the contributors](https://github.com/jsrn/howoldisit/graphs/contributors) for massively expanding this beyond the tiny handful of technologies I had listed to begin with.

 View the page [here](https://howoldisit.glitch.me/)!

+P.S.
+If you are a recruiter and you are reading this, obviously it is not *you* that we are poking fun at!
+Haha!
+Ha!
+Haa... please don't blacklist us from the industry.